Thank you! Your submission has been received!

 • It's easy to code - compared to React itself and other frameworks working with React, Next.js requires less code.
 Developers just have to create the page and link to the component in the header, which means less code, better readability, and improved project management.

 • Speed - Applications built with Next.js are fast because of Server-side Rendering and Static Generation, providing a smarter way to handle data.
 Server-side rendering will only be as fast as the server is handling requests.
 Static Generation is fast since it can be served from a CDN.
-Native image optimization features also improve performance.
+Native image optimisation features also improve performance.

 • Fast rendering - Every change to the file is immediately visible by refreshing the page.
 The component is rendered on the spot, making it easier to follow the edits as they happen.